top of page

 Search

-Push-Up Challenge for Women: Days 1–10 (Foundation Strength)
+Push-Up Challenge for Women: Phase 1 (Foundation Strength)

 Welcome to the first phase of the 50-Day Push-Up Challenge for Women .
 Before attempting full push-ups, we need to build the strength and stability that make the movement possible.
 Most people struggle with push-ups not because they lack effort, but because the body has never been trained progressively for the movement.
 Push-ups require a combination of core stability, shoulder strength, and control through the shoulder blades .
 If those pieces are missing, the exercise quick